 Weeki Wachee Quick Facts

 To be clear: the Weeki Wachee Springs State Park and the Weeki Wachee River are not the same thing.
-You don’t have to experience one to enjoy the other.
+You don’t have to experience both – you can enjoy one or the other.
+But you can access both from the same parking lot.

 Weeki Wachee Springs and River are located in Hernando County in West-Central Florida.
 It’s a little over an hour north of Clearwater and Tampa Bay – and a little over an hour and a half west of Orlando.
 The name Weeki Wachee comes from words in the Seminole language that mean “small” or “offshoot” and “spring”.
 The Weekie Wachee River flows for about 10 miles from the town of Weeki Wachee into an estuary of the Gulf of Mexico.